CSxCS260/Parsatagram/README.md

 The following **required** functionality is completed:

-    User can view the last 20 posts submitted to "Instagram" (2 points) Intro and Fragments

-     (2 points)
-         Bottom Navigation View
-         Compose Fragment
-         Fragment Manager
-         RecyclerView Posts
-         Parse Query and Profile Fragment

-    User can pull to refresh the last 20 posts submitted to "Instagram" (1 points)

 * [x] User can view the last 20 posts submitted to "Instagram"
 * [x] UThe user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 * [x] User can pull to refresh the last 20 posts submitted to "Instagram"